 Michelle Shevin-Coetzee joined WIIS-DC in May 2015 as Vice President, having previously served as the Founder and President of WIIS-GWU, the chapter at the George Washington University.

-Outside of WIIS-DC, Michelle is a 2018-2019 Fulbright Schuman Fellow with affiliations at Chatham House and the German Council on Foreign Relations (DGAP) where her work focuses on European defense policy.
-She previously served as a Research Assistant at the Center for Strategic and Budgetary Assessments (CSBA) and a Researcher with the Center for a New American Security (CNAS).
-Michelle came to CNAS having been a policy intern in the Office of the Secretary of Defense for four years while an undergraduate.
+Outside of WIIS-DC, Michelle is an MA candidate in Security Studies at Georgetown University.
+She previously was a 2018-2019 Fulbright Schuman Fellow based at Chatham House in London and the German Council on Foreign Relations (DGAP) in Berlin.
+Michelle also worked in Washington’s think tank community, serving as a Research Assistant at the Center for Strategic and Budgetary Assessments (CSBA) and as a Researcher at the Center for a New American Security (CNAS).
+Her work focuses on European defense policy.

 She graduated summa cum laude from the George Washington University’s Elliott School of International Affairs with a B.A. in International Affairs and a minor in Arabic.
 She has also studied at the University of Cambridge.